SHIELDING YOU

 Therefore, you should hire an experienced legal team to file the motion to correct sentencing.
 Our lawyers will file the motion in a timely manner and represent your interests at the hearing.

-Motion to Correct Sentencing FAQs
+Motion To Correct Sentencing Faqs

 It is not uncommon to have questions about how to file a motion for sentence modification or correct illegal and sentencing errors.
 Since most criminal case defendants are unaware that they can file this motion, they make a lot of inquiries once we inform them of the possibility.